-I love how Jesus asked them what they had been talking about, and why they were so sad (vs. 17).
+I love how Jesus asked them what they had been talking about, and why they were so sad (vs.17).
 He already knew the answers to both questions, they might have "witnessed" the cross, but He had endured it.
 However, He couldn't very well let them know that, or it would have "blown His cover", so to speak.
 They had no idea who this "stranger" was, but they were shocked that He seemed to know nothing of the recents events in Jerusalem.
 Apparently, everyone knew about it but Him.
 So they began to tell the story of The One, Who had been so viciously crucified on Calvary's Cross.
 Jesus listened to them intently, allowing them to finish the entire recount of the events.
 I'm not sure why, but I believe that He knew that it would be good for them to talk about it.
 I believe that God wants us to tell him about our problems.
-The Bible says, "Cast all our anxiety on Him, because He cares for you" (1 Peter 5:7).
+The Bible says, "Cast all our anxiety on Him. because He cares for you" (1 Peter 5:7).
 I quote that verse a lot, because I truly believe that we serve a God, who he doesn't want us to carry our grief around.
 He wants to carry it for us.
 He wants us to unburden ourselves at His throne.
 When is the last time that you took your troubles to God and just left them there?

-Cleophas ended his retelling with the statement:
+Cleopas ended his retelling with the statement:

-"We had hoped that He was The One Who was going to redeem Israel.
-And what is more, it is the third day since all this took place.
-In addition some of our women amazed us.
+"But we were hoping that He was the one Who was about to redeem Israel.
+Besides all this, it's the third day since these things happened.
+Moreover, some women from our group astounded us.
 (I believe he pointed to Mary as he spoke.)
-They went to the tomb early this morning, but didn't find His body.
-They came and told us that they had seen a vision of angels, who said He was alive.
-Then some of our companions went to the tomb and found it just as the women had said, but they did not see Jesus."
+They arrived early at the tomb, and when they didn't find His body, they came and reported that they had seen a vision of angels who said He was alive.
+Some of those who were with us went to the tomb and found it just as the women had said, but they didn't see Him."
 Luke 24:21-24